 You will cross herds of horses and cows freely breeding, butterflies and grasshoppers, raccoons or deer.

 The hike offers great spots for a relaxing picnic as well.
 For centuries, the inhabitants found it ideal to chat at the edge of streams, protected from the heat by the hundred-year-old trees.
 Blue waters that flow through whitish stones, with forest and mountains in the background, offer a particularly pleasant picture for a lunch break.
 Towering at the heart of the region, the Peak Babash-Ata (4,490 m or 14,731 ft) and its eternal snow will accompany you throughout your hike in the forest.

 Along the way, you will be able to discover a great diversity of trees and shrubs.
 Some walnut trees are very old and reach 30 m (98 ft) high.
 They are strong with their trunk of 2 m (6.6 ft) in diameter and can offer between 200 kg (441 pounds) and 400 kg (882 pounds) of fruit per year.
 The dense forest has several paths that will allow you to stroll freely while enjoying the smell of fresh wood and natural vegetation.
 You may see some locals at work in the forest too.
 During the Soviet Union, the forest was equally distributed among the families of Arslanbob, who still take care of the walnut trees today.

-For the foodies, October can be the best period to go to Arslanbob and taste walnuts.
-The landscape displays magnificent warm autumn colours, and the forest reveals all its wealth.
-People of this region will be happy to make you taste their walnuts when the harvest returns.
-You too can help with the fruit harvest by giving farmers a hand.
+October is a great period to go to Arslanbob and to taste fresh walnuts.
+The landscape is then adorned with magnificent warm autumn colors and the forest reveals all its wealth.
+People of this region will be happy to make you taste their walnuts after the harvest.

 How to get there?